FAQ COVID-19 UPDATES & RESOURCES

 Are programs and events canceled?

-We moved our programming online at the end of March.
-English and Citizenship classes, Immigration Legal Services, Family and Individual Services, POWER, and Workforce Development teams work remotely with program participants to meet their needs and provide support.
-There is now some limited in-person programming on a reservation-only basis.
+Due to COVID-19, most of our onsite programs have moved online or have been canceled.
+English and Citizenship classes, Immigration Legal Services, Family and Individual Services, POWER, and Workforce Development team work remotely with program participants to meet their needs and provide support.
+There are a few limited in-person programming on a reservation-only basis.
 We hope to increase in-person programming in the near future while meeting the highest standards of safety for everyone.
 Please check our social media and website for updates.

 Who may we contact for additional information from B1C?